 From: Willingshausen, Germany

 In the summer of 1969, the Petards issued the single 'Misty Island', which includes the outstanding 'Tartarex' tucked away on the B-side.
 This song is excellent and considered one of the best European psychedelic tracks featured on TWOS.
 A third LP titled Hitshock followed in the fall of that year and a fourth in 1971 titled Pet Arts.
-Unfortunately the group couldn't continue to hold it together and finally split up in 1972.
+Unfortunately the band couldn't continue to hold it together and finally split up in 1972.

 (Original 45 Label: Liberty 15206, B - April, 1969)